liampc/100-days-of-code/log.md

 Progress: work on Library project, Do ES6 exercises in FCC

 Thoughts : Still working on Library project, need to review DOM manipulation.
 So far I was able to add divs but still cant add book title per div.
 I try not to dwell too long or get stuck on a project that's why in between I do exercises in FCC.
 Today I reviewed about var,let,const, and arrow function.

+## Day 16 : 6 June 2020

+Progress : DO ES6 exercises in FCC, do coding challenge in edabit

+Thoughts : Today has been a very bad day because of personal stuff, I was only able to do atleast 1 of studying/coding before the day ends.
+I reviwed spread operator, and default parameters. learned about destructuring assigned values on objects.
+Hopefully tomorrow I could get back on schedule.